An aneurysm is a bulge in a blood vessel caused by a weakness in the blood vessel wall, usually where it branches.

 - pain on looking at light

-Read more about the symptoms of a brain aneurysm.
+Find out more about the symptoms of a brain aneurysm

 How brain aneurysms are treated

-If treatment is recommended, this will usually involve either filling the aneurysm with tiny metal coils, or an open operation to seal it shut with a tiny metal clip.
+If treatment is recommended, this usually involves either filling the aneurysm with tiny metal coils (coiling) or an open operation to seal it shut with a tiny metal clip (surgical clipping).

 The same techniques used to prevent ruptures are also used to treat brain aneurysms that have already ruptured.